keboola/developers-docs/extend/component/implementation/python.md

 ## Using Keboola Python Package
 The [Python component package](https://github.com/keboola/python-component) provides a Python wrapper over the [Keboola Common Interface](https://developers.keboola.com/extend/common-interface/).
-It simplifies all tasks related to the communication of the [Component](https://developers.keboola.com/extend/component/) with the Keboola that is defined by the Common Interface.
+It simplifies all tasks related to the communication of the [component](https://developers.keboola.com/extend/component/) with Keboola that is defined by the Common Interface.
 Such tasks are config manipulation, validation, component state, I/O handling, I/O metadata and manifest files, logging, etc.

  **NOTE:** That this package is a replacement for the previous legacy [Python docker application](https://github.com/keboola/python-docker-application)